nginx/unit-docs/source/installation.rst

 the library files for available languages (Go, Node.js, PHP, Perl, Python, and Ruby) and other features you want Unit to support.

-The commands below assume you are configuring Unit with all supported languages and features; otherwise, skip the packages you aren’t going to use.
+The commands below assume you are configuring Unit with all supported languages and features (:samp:`X`, :samp:`Y`, and :samp:`Z` stand in for major, minor, and revision numbers, respectively); omit the packages you won't use.

 .. tabs::
    :prefix: prereq